 Even with the problems of understanding the mechanics the game play is still enjoyable and when you do get the hang of it, you will find yourself taking on the harder enemies with more ease.
 Don’t worry though, if it gets too easy it only takes one wrong move to put an enemy into a frenzy and have the battle lasting hours!

 Overall the game is a nice addition to the NIS America library.
 Mugen Souls is great game for anime fans or fans of games like Hyperdimension Neptunia.
 At the same time, having some similarities to games like Disgaea, makes it take the ‘best bits’ from those games and add to them with extra mechanics, to make battles both different and enjoyable.
 The story can be quite basic at times and predictable however, does win you over with the range of different characters and their interesting personalities which makes the cut scenes and little skits funny and inviting.

 This game does fall under a certain type of niche market and is normally only be bought by people within the niche, but once you do take the time to learn all the different systems and mechanics you will enjoy both the game and the story.
 Newcomers will have to note that this game is not for the younger audience, even from face value it has a cute appeal there are a lot sexual themes and provocative images.
-You can also by skipping the cut scenes and playing only the main game, still be able to enjoy it.
-That's what we like most about this game, even without the story the game play is still very addicting, fully customisable and overall a fun game to play.
+You can choose to skip the cutscenes and play only the main game, but still be able to enjoy it.
+That’s what we like most about this game, even without the story the game play is still very addicting, fully customisable and overall a fun game to play.